-Today, the department has twenty-five (25) fulltime personnel (21 firefighters and 4 staff) and twenty-one (21) part paid firefighters.
-Equipment consist of three (3) pumpers, one (1) ladder truck, one (1) rescue truck, four (4) support vehicles, one (1) rescue boat, and one (1) Rapid Intervention Trailer.
+Today, the department has twenty-eight (28) fulltime personnel (24 firefighters and 4 staff) and twelve (12) part paid firefighters.
+Equipment consist of three (3) pumpers, one (1) ladder truck, one (1) rescue truck, six (6) support vehicles, one (1) rescue boat, one (1) Emergency Response Trailer and one (1) Air Trailer.
 This equipment is housed in the city's two (2) fire stations.
 The department has a Class 3 ISO Rating.

 With a firm commitment by the Mayor and Council, the department continues to grow as the city grows.
 Today's challenges and current events will become tomorrow's history for the City of Winder.

 ||1936 - 1947|

 ||1947 - 1976|

 ||1976 - 1980|